 This setting has to be set on every single device that you own and cannot be done for the entire account.

 Fire up the app and go to Settings > Device Settings > Your Echo > Wake Word and change it to what you want.
-The Wake Word option is available towards the bottom of the list, so you will have to scroll a bit.
+The Wake Word option is available toward the bottom of the list, so you will have to scroll a bit.
 There are four options available: Alexa, Amazon, Echo, and Computer.
 Choose the one which you like most.
 This is the first way to personalize Alexa.

 #2.
 Customize Your Sports Updates On Amazon Echo:

-Go to Settings >Sport > Edit, then remove all the pre-populated teams and add in the teams that you want to track.
-Then tap on Add a Team and search for the teams that you want to add.
+Go to Settings >Sport > Edit, then remove all the pre-populated teams and add the teams that you want to track.
+Then tap on Add a Team and search for the teams you want to add.
 Now, when you ask for a sports update, the latest scores from these teams will be provided.

 #3.
 Set Up Your Traffic Update On Amazon Echo:

 Go to Settings > Traffic and enter your work address.
 Your home address will already be there, derived from your account information.
 In case you regularly make stops on your morning commute, for example, to pick up car-poolers, you can add as many pit stops as you please by tapping on the location marker between your work and your destination.
-Note that the location search feature is not very accurate, and at times outright useless in India, so you have to put in a complete address along with the PIN code.
+Note that the location search feature is not very accurate and, at times, outright useless in India, so you have to put in a complete address along with the PIN code.
 Once set up, though, the traffic update works as intended.